 We have developed an autonomous navigation system to enable a safer maritime industry – reducing human error and the level of manpower normally required to operate a vessel.

-One of our current projects is supporting a MoD autonomy project to make mine retrieval safer and been testing the software and its responses to the environment in a series of sea trials.
+Using our autonomous path planning platform we are currently supporting the MoD to make mine retrieval safer, as well as testing the software in a series of unique sea trials.

 There is also a huge opportunity within the defence sector and we are working with the US Department of Defense to develop the software for convoys of land-based vehicles.